Michigan Highways: Since 1997.

 1949 (Nov 7) – A short, new 0.996-mile alignment for US-2/US-41 on the north side of Gladstone is completed and opened to traffic, cutting across a small inlet on Little Bay de Noc via landfill shortening the route by 0.2 mile.
 The new alignment runs along present-day N 9th St from Court St northerly, continuing via Lake Shore Dr to Buckeye Ave.
 The former route along Buckeye Ave southwesterly to Bay Dr is turned back to local control.
 It is assumed the portion from Bay Dr southerly parallelling the Soo Line Railroad to 9th St at Court St is also turned back to local control and remains open, although this portion of roadway would be abandoned and partially obliterated by the construction of the US-2/US-41 expressway between Gladstone and Rapid City in the early 1960s.

-1953 – The M-35 designation is routed concurrently with US-41/M-28 from Negaunee westerly to Baraga, forming a three-way concurrency, to connect the two previously discontinuous portions of M-35.
+1953 – The M-35 designation is routed concurrently with US-41/M-28 from Negaunee westerly into Baraga Co, resulting in a three-way concurrency, then continues northerly with US-41 to Baraga, to connect the two previously discontinuous portions of M-35.
 See the article "M-35: The Highway Henry Ford Stopped" for more information.

-1957 (June 17) – A slight realignment on the south side of Chassell 'smoothes out' a sharp turn in the highway.
-The segment of former US-41 bypassed by the new alignment is largely turned over to local control on this date.
+1957 (June 17) Updated 2026-01 – A slight realignment on the south side of Chassell 'smoothes out' a sharp turn in the highway and includes a new bridge across the Pike River.
+The new 0.568-mile route for US-41 is established beginning about ¼ mile east-southast of the river, curves around over the river and merges back into the former route about 215 ft south of the 6th St & Wilson Memorial Dr intersection in Chassell.
+The 0.6-mile long segment of former US-41 bypassed by the new alignment is cancelled and largely turned back to county control as "Old 41."

-1957 (Nov 25) – A new alignment of US-41/M-28 is officially established as a state trunkline along its present-day routing from Heritage Dr/JAD in Neguanee to Northwoods Rd/HIA west of Marquette.
-The former route along Heritage Dr/JAD, Forest Cir/JB, CR-502/Midway Rd, Co Rd JPC-HPB and Northwoods Rds/HIA is cancelled as a state trunkline route and turned back to local control, although the new alignment is not yet completed and opened to traffic.
+1957 (Nov 25) Updated 2026-01 – A new 6.685-mile alignment of US-41/M-28 is officially established as a state trunkline along its present-day routing from just southwest of Heritage Dr/JAD in Neguanee to east of Northwoods Rd/HIA (at the present-day Menards east entrance) west of Marquette.
+The former 7.2-mile route along Heritage Dr/JAD, Forest Cir/JB, CR-502/Midway Rd, Co Rd JPC-HPB and Northwoods Rds/HIA is cancelled as a state trunkline route and turned back to local control, although the new alignment is not yet completed and opened to traffic.
 The former route is retained as a "marked-and-maintained" route for the time being.

 1958 (July 3) – The seven miles of divided US-41/M-28 highway from Marquette westerly to Negaunee that were officially established the previous November are completed and opened to traffic, with the former alignment, already officially transferred to local control, no longer being "marked-and-maintained" as a state trunkline route.

-1963 (Nov 22, 12:00 Noon) – A new US-41/M-28 bypass of downtown Marquette is completed and opened to traffic.
+1963 (Nov 22, 12:00 Noon; Dec 5) Updated 2026-01 – A 1.834-mile long, limited-access expressway bypass of downtown Marquette for US-41/M-28 traffic is completed and opened to traffic at Noon on November 22.
 The route is a partially-limited access expressway, with access only at select crossroads.
 (Other intersecting roads are either closed off or are grade-separated via overpasses.)
-The former route of US-41/M-28 through downtown along Front St & Washington St becomes BUS US-41/BUS M-28.
+The new bypass helps alleviate significant congestion problems through the central business district by allowing through traffic a higher-speed route around the downtown area.
+The former route of US-41/M-28 through downtown Marquette along Front St & Washington St is redesignated as BUS US-41.
+Thirteen days later on December 5, the bypass is officially established as a state trunkline route by the State Highway Dept.

 1969 (Jan) – As part of a program by the Dept of State Highways to "eliminate all extraneous markings on state highways," the M-35 route west of Baraga is redesignated as M-38.
 The formerly concurrent US-41/M-28/M-35 from Negaunee to US-141 near Covington becomes just US-41/M-28, while what had been US-41/M-35 from there to Baraga retains just the US-41 designation.
 M-35 now terminates at US-41/M-28 between Negaunee and Marquette.